howard9192/Promptgpt/Readme.md

 ## <div align="center">Unlock the Full Potential of AI with Automated High-Quality Prompt Engineering</div>

-PromptGPT is a state-of-the-art framework designed to uphold prompt engineering best practices, enhancing the effectiveness of AI models like ChatGPT.
-This user-friendly framework helps users harness the full potential of GPT-4 and creates high-quality prompts within seconds, requiring no coding, installation or any technical knowledge necessary.
+PromptGPT is a state-of-the-art opensource framework that enables users, regardless of their technical knowledge to automatically generate high-quality prompts with zero installations or coding necessary.
+Promptgpt follows industry best practices for prompt engineering and generates prompts within a matter of seconds.
+This user-friendly framework helps users harness the full potential of GPT-4

 <div align="center">